jensklose/osx-docker-apache-php/README.md

     docker push youruser/apache-php

-Otherwise, you are free to use dgraziotin/apache-php as it is provided.
+Otherwise, you are free to use teammazehall/osx-docker-apache-php as it is provided.
 Remember first to pull it from the Docker Hub:

-    docker pull dgraziotin/apache-php
+    docker pull teammazehall/osx-docker-apache-php

 ###Vagrant

 If, for any reason, you would rather use Vagrant (I suggest using [AntonioMeireles/boot2docker-vagrant-box](https://github.com/AntonioMeireles/boot2docker-vagrant-box)), you need to add the following three variables when running your box:

--`VAGRANT_OSX_MODE="true"` for enabling Vagrant-compatibility -`DOCKER_USER_ID=$(id -u)` for letting Vagrant use your host user ID for mounted folders -`DOCKER_USER_GID=$(id -g)` for letting Vagrant use your host user GID for mounted folders

-See the Environment variables section for more options.

 ###Running your Apache+PHP docker image

 If you start the image without supplying your code, e.g.,

-    docker run -t -i -p 80:80 --name website dgraziotin/apache-php
+    docker run -t -i -p 80:80 --name website teammazehall/osx-docker-apache-php

 At http://[boot2docker ip, e.g., 192.168.59.103] you should see an
 "Hello world!" page.